DARIAEngineering/dcaf_case_management/docs/onboarding/SETTING_UP_A_NEW_INSTANCE.md

 * Go to Admin > Clinic Management and enter info about clinics they work with
 * Go to Admin > Config Management and enter info about other funds they work with, insurance options they track, etc
 * Go to Admin > User Management and create other accounts.

-Please let us know if there's anything else to do on this front.
 ```

 ## All set!